You might think getting ripped off by a client is something that only happens to newbie freelance bloggers.

 Often, it keeps happening because you keep trusting in people you have absolutely no reason to trust.
 Sometimes you just don’t spot the warning signs.
 Sometimes you spot them, but you keep going anyway because you don’t really know what else to do.

 I’ve been played by bad clients a couple of times.
 I know how it feels when you’re halfway through a project and you get that sudden feeling of impending doom.
 Your gut tells you to run for the hills, but you’re too busy worrying about your money and your reputation to act on that instinct.

 And so, you get fooled again.

 Learn these lessons now, and you won’t have to suffer the same thing later:

-A client who treats one freelancer or employee badly is likely to give everyone the same lack of respect, so investigate before you accept a gig.
+A client who treats one freelancer or employee badly is likely to give everyone (or at least, everyone they feel they’re in charge of) the same lack of respect, so investigate before you accept a gig.

 Check with other freelancers to see if they can tell you anything about your potential client.
-This is where your networks come in handy – tap a members’ club like the Freelance Writers Den for information, or ask an open community like Freelance Bloggers on Google+.
+This is where your networks come in handy – tap a members’ club like the Freelance Writers Den (aff. link) for information, or ask a freelance blogging group on LinkedIn or Facebook.

 Look the company up online and check out their consumer reviews, too; bad customer care is a warning sign that they probably don’t care about the people they work with either.
 If word of mouth is bad, don’t waste your time — move on to brighter prospects.